 In rope bondage, a ‘Bunny’ is the person being tied, leading artists Daniel Kok and Luke George to ask: what if everyone in the theatre is a Bunny?

 Reverberating with sensuality, Bunny unravels lines of connection, suspending tension and unleashing collective desire.
-You are invited to play an active role in the performance, becoming part of a carefully woven, interactive experience of sensation and attention.
+Audiences will be invited to play an active role in the performance, becoming part of a carefully woven, interactive experience of sensation and attention.

 Bunny asks audiences to reflect on how we hold one another, and what it means to do so together.